Are Some Drugs More Addictive Than Others?You are here:

 - Methamphetamine and speed.
 These drugs can make users lose sleep, forget to eat, and spend a lot of time using or getting more of the drugs.
 The withdrawal effects can be severe.

-- While many people overlook alcohol as a drug, it’s one of the most addictive substances.
+- Alcohol.
+While many people overlook alcohol as a drug, it’s one of the most addictive substances.
 Alcohol addiction is one of the most pervasive addictions in the world, and withdrawal for long-term users can be dangerous without medical supervision.

 - Barbiturates and benzodiazepines.
 While not commonly prescribed, barbiturates have been used for muscle relaxation and anxiety.
 An example is a phenobarbital, a very heavy drug used for sedation.
 Benzodiazepines are now widely prescribed for the same purposes.
 Klonopin and Valium are commonly abused benzodiazepines.
 Even when a user is not addicted, quitting these drugs can be tricky.
 Usually, a user has to carefully plan to taper to reduce the possibility of dangerous withdrawal effects such as seizures.